This is the FAQ I created when the site was just me (Billie Doux). It's still relevant, so here it is.

 What's your real name, and what do you look like?

 Billie Doux is my pen name.
-It's a take-off of the French expression "billet-doux," (pronounced bee-yay doo) which means "love letter."
+It's a take-off of the French expression "billet-doux" (pronounced bee-yay doo) which means "love letter."
 I don't use my real name because I would like to retain some privacy in this increasingly un-private world, and I haven't put up photos for the same reason.
 (The lovely cartoon of me was created by Dimitri A.C.
 Ly.)
-But if it helps any, I look exactly like Evangeline Lilly.
-Yes, I'm kidding.
 I'm not a hot young college girl; I'm over the hill and picking up speed.
 Nothing to see here.
 Move along.
-Seriously!

 How popular is your site?

 The episode [blank] was on last night.
-So where's your review?
+So where's the review?

 Could you send me a copy of [something I've reviewed that's hard to find]?

-I've gotten this question many times (mostly about Roy Dupuis' hard-to-find titles), and my answer is always the same.
+I've gotten this question many times (mostly about Roy Dupuis's hard-to-find titles), and my answer is always the same.
 I'm really sorry, and I know how frustrating it is to want something you can't get, but I just don't have the time or the equipment to make copies of stuff for people.
-You might want to try posting boards, because other fans are in the same boat.
+Plus, there are copyright issues.

 There was this song that was playing on the last episode of [show name].
 Do you know what it is?

-I was asked about Michelle Branch's "Goodbye to You" from the Buffy episode "Tabula Rasa" so many times that I knew the answer and could give it to people.
+Back in the day, I was asked about Michelle Branch's "Goodbye to You" from the Buffy episode "Tabula Rasa" so many times that I knew the answer and could give it to people.
 But for the most part, even though I like music, I'm just not that familiar with music titles and artists.
 In order to answer your question, I'd have to do some research on the internet and get back to you.
-Please don't ask me to do research for you. :)
+Please don't ask me to do research for you.

 Who is Dan?

+He's my son.
 Not all of us are lucky enough to have someone in their lives that likes a lot of the same shows that they do.
 I've watched many of my favorite shows with Dan over the years.
 He's smart and observant, and often comes up with things that I put in my reviews, so I like to give him credit.
 And that's why I mention him.
-I'd rather not say more, for privacy reasons.
+And if you want to know a bit more, check out what Samantha wrote at the bottom of Our Own 10K.

 What's your favorite episode of [a specific show]?

 This is sometimes difficult to answer because I don't always have one.
-But I've started compiling a list, and I'm even including favorites for shows I don't review.
+But here's a few.

 Angel: Destiny, Smile Time